 - A duty of care to keep customers from harm

 - Dangerous conduct by the manufacturer that caused an injury

 - Proximate cause between their harmful behavior and the victim's injuries or losses.
 To determine this, paragard lawyers will check if the manufacturer had a direct relationship with the person who suffered damages/injuries and whether it was foreseeable for them to cause harm

 - Causation between the conduct of the manufacturer and the injury or loss.
 Usually, causation means they must have acted with negligence, recklessness, or disregard for other people's safety and well-being that ultimately led to ParaGard's injury

 The Dangers of Paragard IUDs

-Centers for Disease Control and Prevention conclusion in 2009 indicated that the Paragard device is associated with many side effects and dangers, including:
+Centers for Disease Control and Prevention's conclusion in 2009 indicated that Paragard pregnancy prevention is associated with many side effects and dangers, including:

 - Perforation of the uterus, fallopian tubes, or cervix